JoeFromDenver/Pink-Kitty-Game/README.md

-# Pink Kitty Maze 🐱💖🐶
+# Pink Kitty Game 🐱💖🐶

 A simple maze game created for a special friend!
 Help Pink Kitty navigate the maze, collect fishy treats, and get back home to Puppy.